nine7nine/android_build/README.md

 Android Build System (Cyanogenmod 13/14) + optional && Automated Key-Signing

 this repository adds optional && automated keysigning to android_build (cyanogenmod 13/14).
-Currently, cyanogenmod and many AOSP-based roms tend to be signed with public keys (like testkey), unless someone has gone to the extra effort to sign their builds, which is often a manual process.
-All of the CM builds are signed with 'testkey' a publicly known key, which is a brutal security hole and ignores a basic part of Android's security. ie:
+Currently, cyanogenmod and many AOSP-based roms tend to be signed with publicly known keys (like 'testkey') ~ Unless someone has gone to the extra effort to sign their own builds, which is often a manual process.
+All of the CM builds are signed with 'testkey' a publicly known key, which is a brutal/gaping security hole and ignores a basic and essential part of Android's security. ie:

-if your system apps or OTAs are signed with that test keys, anyone could install a system app or send a malicious OTA and your android device would accept it, since it's signed with the correct key!
+if your system apps or OTAs are signed with test keys, anyone could install a system malicious app or send a malicious OTA update and your android device would happily accept it, since it's signed with the correct keys!
 Pretty bad stuff.
 O_o

 By patching the build system, you can easily sign your own rom.
 The steps are simple - In bash, from your 'croot' or root directory of AOSP/CM sources;